Court rejects appeals by 47 Russians against Olympic bans

 The IOC pointed to a CAS statement that declared the Russians were not necessarily innocent of doping, just that the evidence was insufficient to ban them.
 Also, the IOC said, ”there were additional elements and/or evidence, which could not be considered” in last week’s CAS case ”that raised suspicion about the integrity of these athletes.”

-U.S. athletes praised the decision and the end to uncertainty of participation of some Russian athletes.
+U.S. athletes praised the decision and the end to uncertainty around the participation of some Russian athletes.

 ”That is great news,” said U.S. women’s skeleton athlete Katie Uhlaender, who placed fourth in the Sochi Olympics – one spot behind bronze medalist Elena Nikitina, who was one of the 45 appealing her ban.
 U.S. bobsledder Nick Cunningham said he’s tried to not focus on the will-they-or-won’t-they drama surrounding the Russians.